jasjeetIM/Mask-RCNN/README.md

 # Mask-RCNN
 Implementation of Mask-RCNN in Caffe based on https://arxiv.org/pdf/1703.06870.pdf

-This is a readaption of Faster-RCNN : https://github.com/ShaoqingRen/faster_rcnn
+This is a adaptation of Faster-RCNN : https://github.com/ShaoqingRen/faster_rcnn
  - Adapted to MS COCO dataset
  - Adapted to Resnet50
  - Added Mask Branch for Mask RCNN